Tim Ross: Architecture and design

-Ross's two part series on Australian architecture, Streets of Your Town premiered on ABC TV in November 2016.
-Followed by Designing A Legacy in February 2021 on ABC TV.

-In 2025, Ross launched a podcast with Kevin McCloud, entiled "Tim & Kev's Big Design Adventure," which was in the works for over two years.
+Ross has created numerous podcasts.
+In 2020 he released a podcast in collaboration with the Sydney Opera House, on the tapestries at the Opera House.
+In 2025, Ross launched a podcast with Kevin McCloud, entiled Tim & Kev's Big Design Adventure.
 In each episode the two hosts discuss different architectural buildings they have visited, encompassed with general conversation between friends.